geopanag/Forecasting-markers-of-habitual-driving-behaviors-associated-with-crash-risk/Readme.md

-Code to reproduce the analysis of the paper "Forecasting markers of habitual driving behaviors associated with crash risk – A mixed methods approach"  <br />
+Code to reproduce the analysis of the paper "Forecasting markers of habitual driving behaviors associated with crash risk"  <br />

 The folder structure of the project to reproduce the analysis should be like this:  <br />